-One of the biggest limitations, when you’re purchasing a low budget guitar, is that there is isn’t a large option of color choices for these instruments which is why in this occasion we have decided to let you know how to paint a guitar in the right way and what to prepare beforehand.
+One of the biggest limitations, when you’re purchasing a low budget electrocguitar, is that there is isn’t a large option of color choices for these instruments which is why in this occasion we have decided to let you know how to paint a guitar in the right way and what to prepare beforehand.

-If you happen to be looking for a specific color or you’re just looking to refinish a guitar, it’s actually pretty simple to learn how to refinish and repaint a guitar yourself!
+If you happen to be looking for a specific custom guitar color or you’re just looking to refinish a guitar, it’s actually pretty simple to learn how to refinish and repaint a guitar yourself!

 Before you get into refinishing your instrument, know that refinishing and repainting a guitar is much more difficult than refinishing any other wood object, as a large amount of effort and attention has to be paid in order to achieve a smooth, sleek, factory appearance.

-When starting out this project, make sure that you’re prepared to take your time, as custom painting your instrument and finishing a guitar body in the proper manner is a lengthy process that can take weeks to accomplish.
+When starting out this project, make sure that you’re prepared to take your time, as painting guitars and finishing their guitar body in the proper manner is a lengthy process that can take weeks to accomplish.

 Make sure that you don’t rush when doing this job, as you may feel like there’s a pressure being put on you to finish the job up quickly so that you can get back to playing your instrument.